we-mi/psChocoUpdateNotify/README.md

 ### Manual

-1. Open the [Releases-Page](https://github.com/we-mi/psChocoUpdateNotify/releases) and download the latest Source-Code ZIP-File.
+1. Open the [Releases-Page](https://github.com/we-mi/psChocoUpdateNotify/releases) and download the latest ZIP-File.
 2. Extract the ZIP-File to a destination of your choice.
 3. Open the extracted folder, right-click the file `psChocoUpdate-Notify.ps1` and choose `Run with powershell`